 This website is to allow him to share his stories with people–anyone–as he continues to touch lives.

-It will be interesting to find people he has encountered throughout the years.
+Most importantly, it will be interesting to find people he has encountered throughout the years.
 His students, friends, and associates–where are they now?

-If you have any questions or comments, feel free to leave them below.
+So, if you have any questions or comments, feel free to leave them below.
 I will be more than happy to address them.

 All the best,

-Veron Lee Campbell Percy-Jarrett, Site Administrator
+Veron Lee Campbell Percy-Jarrett, Site Administrator and Daughter